 Do you struggle with annoying water retention?
-We’ll show you how to shed unnecessary water weight quickly!
+We’ll show you how to shed unnecessary water weight quickly, while staying healthy.

 Reduce water retention: Figure out the causes

 Once you notice that your body is storing more water, it’s time to find out what might be causing it.
 For example, pregnant women, the elderly, and women going through menopause tend to have more problems with water retention.
 Women’s hormone levels can also lead to water retention during their periods.

 Problems with water retention can also be caused by diseases such as heart or kidney ailments.
 Combined with the wrong diet and too little exercise, water retention becomes even worse.